terra10/codefest_micronaut/README.md

 ### Lab 3

-- Creating a model and connecting to a H2 database
+- Creating a model and connecting to a H2 database using Hibernate

 ### Lab 4